Oxford Harlequins RFC: History

 By Sept 2022 Oxford Quins men's section had sufficient playing numbers to relaunch a Men's 3rd XV in Berkshire Buckinghamshire Oxfordshire (BBO) 3 North, tier 10 of the RFU Club Championship.
-Led by their Captain, Henry Folds, and former Oxford Quins Director of Rugby Alan Hancock, the Oxford Quins 3s finished their first season in 6 years as League Champions and won promotion to the new Counties 3 Tribute BBO North, tier 9 of the RFU Club Championship.
+Led by their captain, Henry Folds, and former Oxford Quins Director of Rugby Alan Hancock, the Oxford Quins became league champions and won promotion to tier 9 of the RFU Club Championship.